-Angular Data Grid: Quick Filter
+Angular Grid: Quick Filter | AG Grid

 'NIALL CROSBY\nCOFFEE MAKER'.
 The grid then performs a simple string search, so if you search for

 'Niall', it will find our example text.
-Joining all the column's values into one string gives a huge performance boost.
-The values are joined after the quick filter is requested for the first time and stored in the
+Joining all the column values into one string gives a performance boost.
+The values are joined after the Quick Filter is requested for the first time and stored in the

 rowNode - the original data that you provide is not changed.